top of page

 about me long

 I worked my way through school, eventually graduating with my master's degree in Occupational Therapy from University of Oklahoma in 2015.
-Driven by my deep desire to offer understanding and compassionate care to people with invisible disabilities who were falling through the cracks of the medical system, I spent 8 years working in mainstream healthcare.
+I spent a decade working in mainstream healthcare.
 But as I entered my early 30's I burnt out.
 My life was feeling deeply unmanageable and my diagnosed chronic illnesses weren't explaining the whole picture.
 All I knew was that I couldn't keep living this way.
+I soon discovered I was also AuDHD and it felt like I found the missing piece.

-As many late diagnosed neurodivergent folks do, I stumbled upon neurodivergent social media creators and began to see my life experience mirrored in a way I had never seen before.
-I knew I had found the missing piece.
-Armed with this new knowledge, I quickly realized that despite the fact that my day job was helping people adapt their lives to their disability, internalized ableism had kept me from applying any of this knowledge to my own life.
-My deep burnout was a clear sign from my body that attempting to live as a neurotypical, able bodied person was NOT working and things had to change.
-So I set out on a mission to use my experience as an OT to completely overhaul my life, and over time I slowly started to heal.
+I set out on a mission to use my experience as an OT to completely overhaul my life, and over time I slowly started to heal.
 I made countless changes to my everyday life, big and small.
 I left my mainstream healthcare job and began to create a work life that both utilized my strengths and accommodated my body and brain's needs.

 I acknowledge that most folks living in disabled bodies have experienced trauma.
 Trauma from interacting with the medical system, education system, relationships, or simply from existing in our ableist world.